 land-based carbon pools are of particular interest to the agriculture industry:

 Biomass carbon pool – This pool consists of both aboveground and below ground biomass, including living vegetation and woody biomass.

 Dead organic matter carbon pool – This pool consists of nonliving biomass, including deadwood and litter.

 If you’re considering quantifying land-based GHG emissions or soil carbon sequestration in your supply chain, now is a great time.
-Reach out to our sustainability advisors to discuss your company’s sustainability objectives and how to drive progress towards achievement.
+Reach out to our sustainability advisors to discuss your company’s sustainability objectives and how to drive progress.